hmisty/quicklojure/README.md

 * (TODO) Windows

+## Under The Hood

+Here is the comprehensive list of what are included in the "lots of good ones":

+* clj
+* sublime text 2 plugin
+* (TODO) vim plugin
+* (TODO) emacs plugin

 ## Known Issues
 * jline doesn't work well in macosx. it messes up repl prompt when moving arrow keys.
 * use drip to replace java can speed up jvm starting but it will mess up rlwrap.